prasanna7401/Terraform_Best_Practice_Examples/01 - Isolate environments and Remote State configurations/workspaces-splitup/one-instance/README.md

 - Local workspace state files are stored in `.terraform.tfstate.d` directory.
 - You can access the workspace details using string interpolation `${terraform.workspace}`

-- **Use different backends for different workspace**:
+- **Use completely different backends for different workspace**:
-    You can use different backend configurations for each workspace using partial configuration.
-For example,
+    Normally, when you change between workspaces, terraform will automatically change the linked statefile by a varying directory structure under the same backend.
+In case, if you want to use different backend configurations for each workspace using partial configuration, you can use the following:

     ```sh
     # Create and switch to the dev workspace